 Does your Peugeot have a rough idle, won’t accelerate, won’t the check engine light stay on, and won’t the car start?
 Learn how to fix it by following the procedures below.

-Illuminated Peugeot check engine light means that there is a malfunction of the engine or emission system.
+An illuminated Peugeot check engine light means a malfunction of the engine or emission system.
 A faulty spark plug, ignition coil, mass airflow sensor, oxygen sensor, or a loose gas cap often causes this problem.

 In addition to the Peugeot check engine light staying on, you will get an Engine management system fault message displayed on the dashboard on newer models.

 Pay attention to how your engine is running.
 Below is a list of possible symptoms that you may notice.

 - Engine judder under acceleration or lack of power.